About Helping Up Mission

 Addiction (48 beds)

 Additionally, Helping Up Mission works in partnership with the Baltimore City’s Mayor’s Office of Homeless Services to provide

-Beyond meeting the basic needs of shelter, food, and clothing – HUM’s programs effectively address the
+Beyond meeting the basic needs of shelter, food and clothing, effectively we are addressing the underlying causes

-underlying causes of homelessness, poverty and addiction, empowering the residents’ transformation to
+of homelessness, poverty and addiction, empowering residents’ transformation to wholeness.